Reserves how-to (for faculty)

 Digital files: If you already have digital copies of the items you wish to post, there will be a point at which to upload them via the submission form along with their full citations.

 Documents to scan: Many materials are already available to John Jay in digital form.
 Please use Journal Search to check for online access.
-If the publication is not available online, you can scan and digitize them yourself or drop off a clear photocopy at the Library Reserve Desk for the library staff to do so.
+If the publication is not available online, you can scan and digitize them yourself via department copy machine or scanners in the Library.

 Once your course page is set up, the password assigned, and contact information exchanged, faculty may submit additional scanned documents or database or web links to be posted on the page.

-NOTE: Poor photocopies scan badly, resulting in illegible text, large files that download slowly, and a generally frustrated reader.
-All materials must be accompanied by the full citation for each work.
+NOTE: All submitted materials must be accompanied by the full citation for each work.
 Materials are placed on eReserve only when they comply with our copyright policy

 It is extremely important that faculty do not rely solely on the eReserves platform to retain course material.
 Due to copyright guidelines and rare but potential technological insecurity, there is no guarantee that materials will remain available from semester to semester.
 Maintaining your own copies and organizational structure is incumbent upon you.

-I am already using Blackboard for my classes.
+I am already using Brightspace for my classes.
 Do I need to use eReserve, too?

 Can't find your eReserves page?